fluidgravityaccelerations/projectionCodes/README.md

-# Iterative Algorithms based on projections
+# Iterative algorithms based on projections

 See D.R.
 Prado, "The generalized intersection approach for electromagnetic array antenna beam-shaping synthesis: a review," IEEE Access, vol. 10, pp. 87053-87068, 2022